-Mehdi Safaeezadeha, Masoumeh Fallah Ziarania
+Mehdi Safaeezadeh, Masoumeh Fallah Ziarani

 Abstract

 BAK1 gene plays a role in apoptosis as well as in autoimmune diseases.
 Due to the importance of this gene, the stability of this gene was investigated in Arabidopsis and humans, and the results showed that this gene is one of the unstable genes in both humans and Arabidopsis.